 Buy Tickets for the Korea Japan Ferry

-We were unable to find any online site to buy tickets for the Busan to Shimonoseki ferry.
-Their website (in 2019) indicates that it is possible to call them and book the tickets over the telephone.
+When we traveled there were NO online sites to buy tickets for the Busan to Shimonoseki ferry.
+You can now buy tickets on their website or call them and book the tickets over the telephone.

-You can easily buy tickets at the ferry terminal for the overnight ferry from Busan to Shimonoseki.
-There is no issue (apart from obvious availability) with buying tickets right up until the last minute when you buy in person.
+You can also easily buy tickets at the ferry terminal for the overnight ferry from Busan to Shimonoseki.
+There is no issue (apart from obvious availability) with buying tickets right up until the last minute.

 We bought tickets from the ferry office itself at the passenger port in Busan the day before we wanted to travel.
-Book tickets online for the Kampu Ferry here.
+Book tickets by telephone for the Kampu Ferry here.

 What you need to book tickets for the Busan to Shimonoseki Ferry